ct-clearhaus/money-ecb/README.rst

 ----------------

-For your convenience, :ruby:`.new` will accept a string representing a file path.
+For your convenience, :ruby:`.new` will accept a string representing a file path (or a :ruby:`Money::Bank::ECB::Cache`).

-If the file path holds a valid CSV file with exchange rates, the rates will be used for conversion (unless newer rates are available; if so, new rates will be fetched—see `auto-update`_).
+If the file path holds a valid CSV file with exchange rates, the rates will be used for conversion (unless newer rates are available—see `auto-update`_).
 If the file does not exist or is "somehow bogus", new rates will be downloaded from the European Central Bank and stored in the file (or an :ruby:`InvalidCacheError` will be raise if `auto-update`_ is off).

 .. _`auto-update`: